taichi-dev/docs.taichi.graphics/website/src/pages/help-us-translate.md

-Right now, translations of Taichi will show up automatically when we sync the content from main repo to the docs repo, please feel free to contact us (create issues in the main repo) at anytime if you don't see your contribution show up after more than 24 hours, or translation managers don't respond to you on Crowdin.
+Right now, translations of Taichi will show up automatically when we sync the content from main repo to the docs repo, please feel free to contact us (create issues in the main repo) at anytime if you don't see your contribution show up after more than 24 hours, or if the translation managers don't respond to you on Crowdin.

 :::tip Acknowledgement
 We are working on a special acknowledgement section to shout out for people who have helped